 “It was such a boon for us to have such generous location donations that could have cost hundreds of thousands of dollars to create.
 The sets not only naturally stimulated our creativity, but made it possible to film outside, which was good in the circumstances,” said a thankful Henke.

 There’s been a learning curve

-Instead of feeling the loss from not presenting a traditional play, Henke feels fortunate about CSU Theatre’s foray into feature filmmaking.
+Instead of feeling the loss from not presenting a traditional play, Henke feels fortunate about CSU Theatre’s foray into feature digital productions.
 As an actress, Henke has been in many movies, but this is her first time directing one.
-“The pedagogical value that was gained is massive,” the director said about the opportunity for the students to learn about movie-making.
+“The pedagogical value that was gained is massive,” the director said about the opportunity for the students to learn about making a digital production.
 “This was bigger than we expected — somewhere between a legit independent film and a student film.”

 “And, in many ways, now that we’ve made the movie, we’re ready to make a movie,” she added.